U.S. approval for 737 MAX return nears as challenges remain for Boeing

 Leasing companies warned the tariffs would hamper the reintegration of the MAX in Europe, a key market.
 Ireland’s Ryanair said it would expect Boeing to absorb the cost of the tariffs, which mirror U.S. duties on imports of Airbus jets and other European goods.

-Following the FAA green light, airlines must complete software updates and fresh pilot training, a process that will take at least 30 days, before planes can return to the skies.
+Before returning it to the skies, airlines must complete software updates and fresh pilot training, a process that will take at least 30 days

+Industry sources familiar with the branding say the “MAX” name will likely be phased out over time in favor of the formal names assigned to each variant, like “737-7” or “737-8.”

+Anticipating FAA approval, American Airlines AAL.O plans to relaunch commercial MAX flights on Dec.
+29 from Miami to New York City.
+Southwest Airlines LUV.N, the world's largest MAX operator, does not plan to schedule flights on the aircraft until the second quarter of 2021.

 The FAA said it would not delegate its authority to issue airworthiness certificates and export certificates for the 450 737 MAX airplanes built since the grounding, and plans in-person, individual inspections.